 He’s home.
 He slides the chain on the door and tosses his keys on the table.
 You don’t run away from home, once you find it.
 Madonna’s bitching on about something in the background, and he rubs absently at the sore patch on the inside of his elbow where the doctor took blood.

 “Baby!
 You okay?
 I missed you!”

 There’s a brief blur of movement in the kitchen doorway, but then Kel’s arms are full of Toni, wearing nothing but a bathrobe and a smile.
 He kisses Kel and doesn’t seem to want to let him go.
 Kel’s not too bothered about that, because he never quite realizes how much he’s missed Toni until he’s holding him, and even then it doesn’t seem entirely real.
-He starts to tell Toni about the clinic and how he’s got one set of tests back all clear, and it’ll be about a week to wait for the other, but he’s sure everything’s fine anyway, and Toni cuts him off.
+He starts to tell Toni about the clinic and how he’s got one set of tests back all clear, and it’ll be about a week or so to wait for the others, but he’s sure everything’s fine anyway, and Toni cuts him off.

 “I just ran a bath.
 Wanna share?
 C’mon.”

 He’s tugging on Kel’s arm and pulling the puppy-dog face he does so well, so it’s a foregone conclusion even before Kel glances at the clock.

 “You’ve got hours.
 Come on.
 Don’t you want to?”